aramk/control-panel-app/README.md

-# control-panel-app
+# meteor-control-panel-app
-A control panel to manage a Meteor service
+A control panel to manage a Meteor service.